nl-rse/nl-rse.github.io/_pages/meetups.md

 Netherlands eScience Center, DTL and SURF frequently organise NL-RSE meetups to encourage collaboration and communication between Research Software Engineers in the Netherlands.

-For 2021, meetups will be organised online.
+During the Covid19 pandemic, meetings will be organised online.

 Topics of the lectures and hands-on workshops range from new developments in programming languages and frameworks to practical tips for research software engineering, and more.